masoudei/wordpress-mariadb-kubernetes/README.md

-# Wordpress & MariaDB Deployment on Kubernetes with Manifests
+# Wordpress & MariaDB Deployment on K8S using Manifests

-This is a simple tutorial to deploy Wordpress & MariaDB on kubernetes using manifests only
+A simple tutorial to deploy Wordpress & MariaDB on kubernetes using manifests only

 ## Create a namespace